Crisis resolution and home treatment team (CRHTT)

 Our Crisis Resolution Home and Treatment Teams (CRHTTs) are an integral part of the Mental Health Acute Response Service (MHARS) and offer advice and support when you feel you require an increased level of care due to your mental health or due to emotional and psychological distress.
 The team work with those aged from 11 upwards.

 If you are currently in crisis, find information on who to contact here.

 What is a crisis?

 A crisis is when your mental health deteriorates and you find your usual coping strategies not working.
-At this point in time you may need extra care and support.
+At this point in time you may require signposting to other services that can help you or you may require extra care and support via home based treatment.

 What is home based treatment?

-We can help talk through any problems you have and support you with any treatment which has been prescribed.
-Members of our team can also help you with any activities you are having difficulty with such as getting to appointments or jobs in your home.
+We can help talk through any problems you have and support you with any treatment that has been prescribed.
+Members of the team can also help you with any activities you may have difficulty with, such as getting to appointments or jobs in your home or social engagement.

 How does home based treatment work?

 You can call the team directly if you feel you are unwell and require extra support.
 Alternatively your GP or care coordinator can also contact us if they have concerns.
 A senior clinician will then contact you directly to discuss your concerns and may signpost you to other relevant services or arrange to come and visit you in your own home or alternative venue.
 This can be with your care coordinator, family member or friend if you choose to have them present.
 A plan of care will be agreed and reviewed regularly throughout your time with us.